tsbinns/tsbinns.github.io/CV.md

     </ul>
   <h3 class="CV-header"><a id="Research_Skills" class="section-ID">Research</a></h3>
     <ul class="CV-desc">
       <li>Through my Ph.D.
-Fellowship, Honours project, Industrial Placement, and work as a research assistant, I have been involved in all facets of the research process, from literature review, experimental design, and writing ethics proposals, to data collection and analysis, to write up.
-This has instilled within me the confidence, independence, and critical thinking required to devise and undertake successful, scientifically rigorous research projects.</li>
+Fellowship, Honours project, industrial placement, and work as a researcher, I have been involved in all facets of the research process, from literature review, experimental design, and writing ethics proposals, to data collection, analysis, and write-up.
+This has instilled within me the confidence, independence, and critical thinking required to devise and undertake successful, scientifically rigorous research.</li>
     </ul>
   <h3 class="CV-header"><a id="Communication_Skills" class="section-ID">Communication</a></h3>
     <ul class="CV-desc">